Tom Connally: Senate career

-In 1928 Connally was elected to the U.S. Senate.
-During his time in the Senate he supported Roosevelt's New Deal legislation through the passage of the Connally Hot Oil Act of 1935, which attempted to circumvent the Supreme Court of the United States' rejection of a key part of New Deal legislation.
+In 1928, Connally was elected to the U.S. Senate.
+During his time in the Senate, he supported Roosevelt's New Deal legislation through the passage of the Connally Hot Oil Act of 1935, which attempted to circumvent the U.S. Supreme Court's rejection of a key part of New Deal legislation.

 Connally was in the Southern Caucus and opposed to federal action on civil rights.
 Connally led a six week filibuster of the Anti-Lynching Bill of 1937.
 He was also opposed to equal education for black people.
+Later he came into conflict with Richard Russell who chaired the caucus over Russell's more reasonable approach - a conflict which Russell won.
 Connally was, however, opposed to the Dixiecrats, once reflecting in his autobiography (in regards to the 1948 presidential election) that “I strongly opposed the Dixiecrat movement during the Convention.
 A hard-boiled group of Southern Democrats, they were extremely conservative.
 All they talked about was states’ rights, their hatred of Roosevelt, even though he was dead, and their contempt for Truman."